 May 22-23 Workshops

-The Ikenobo Edmonton Study Group welcomes Professor Yoshitada Sato for two days of workshops: shoka shofutai and shimputai, as well as jiyuka.
+The Ikenobo Edmonton Study Group welcomed Professor Yoshitada Sato for two days of workshops: shoka shofutai and shimputai, as well as jiyuka.

 Professor Yoshitada SATO